Jean Jacques Nshobozwabyosenumukiza: Early life

 Born in the Nyarugenge District of Kigali, the capital of Rwanda.
-His role model was NBA player Kyrie Irving.
+Nshobozwabyosenumukiza's role model was NBA player Kyrie Irving.

 Club career

 After an impressive performance at the 2016 FIBA Africa Under-18 Championship, Nshobozwabyosenumukiza was recruited by most top teams from the NBL Rwanda.
 He decided to join Espoir BBC, his dream team since his childhood, in 2016 and immediately became a starter for the team.

 In 2018, Nshobozwabyosenumukiza became a member of REG BBC, a newly established team in Rwanda.
 He was sent on loan to play for Patriots BBC ahead of the inaugural season of the BAL.
 He came off the bench for the Patriots, averaging 3.3 points in 12.1 minutes per game.

 Nshobozwabyosenumukiza returned to REG and joined the team for the 2022 BAL season.
 On 9 March 2022, he scored a buzzer-beating three pointer to give his team the 82–80 win over SLAC, while also adding 15 points.
 On 14 March, he scored a BAL career-high 28 points, including 8 three point field goals, in a win over Beira.
-On 27 May, he was named to the BAL All-Defensive Team.
+On 27 May, he was named to the BAL All-Defensive Team, and later he also won the Ubuntu Award for his contributions to his community by helping Club Rafiki.